naplab/naplab.github.io/about.md

 </style>

 <div class="about-page-wrapper">
-    <p class="lead">Welcome to the <strong>Neural Acoustic Processing Laboratory</strong> at Columbia University.
+	<p class="lead">Welcome to the <strong class="lab-name">Neural Acoustic Processing Laboratory</strong> at Columbia University.
 Our research is dedicated to understanding and engineering the future of human auditory communication, and it is built on three core pillars:</p>

     <section class="research-cards">
         <article class="research-card" tabindex="0">